 Q: What is Tenants United Santa Ana?

 Tenants United Santa Ana is a coalition of community members and organizations.
 The majority of us are residents who do this work voluntarily.
 Our main focus for the last three years has been winning rent control in the community.
-As someone who is passionate about the people that saw me grow in my community, this work is so important for me.
+As someone passionate about the people who saw me grow in my community, this work is so important to me.

 Q: What is life like in Santa Ana today?

 We think of Orange County as the beaches, the sun, majority white and affluent.
 But that’s not true for Santa Ana.
 Eight out of ten people are Latinx.
 We have a very big immigrant Vietnamese community that’s also being impacted by rent hikes.
 Our community is feeling the impacts of housing inequality.
 More than half the people in Santa Ana are renters, and 60% of renters pay more than 30% of their income in rent.
 And I’ve seen how tenants and housing issues go hand-in-hand with the gentrification that happens in my community.

 Q: Why do you oppose more market-rate luxury developments?

 The average income of a family here in Santa Ana is like $25,000.
 Our community is not living in those developments.
 We don’t need more housing.
 We need true affordable housing.
 Santa Ana has developments: they’re not being filled because people cannot afford to live in them.